mohrsalt/clipping/README.md

 4. Synthetic FOA audio recordings: ["Spatial Scaper: A Library to Simulate and Augment Soundscapes for Sound Event Localization and Detection in Realistic Rooms"](https://arxiv.org/abs/2401.12238)

 5. Synthetic 360° video recordings: https://github.com/adrianSRoman/SELDVisualSynth

+## License
+This repository is under the MIT License.